YtnomSnrub/oolong/README.md

 ## Data Sources

 Due to size limitations the raw data files aren't on GitHub, but can be downloaded from their sources below.
+All source files should be saved with UTF-8 for parsing files with characters outside of the English alphabet.

 ### Names